 - State Forest State Park (SFSP) and their incredible staff of park rangers.
 We have received nothing but enthusiasm from SFSP in the two years of planning leading up to this event, and their welcome and professionalism on race weekend was second to none.

 - The Fort Collins Trail Runners.
 Though completely informal in affiliation, this group of trail running enthusiasts has been the backbone of the Gnar Runners operation from its inception.
 A continued Thank You to you all.

 - Poudre Valley Hospital’s team of medical professionals for going above and beyond in coordinating our emergency medical plans.

 For more images from the day, please visit Erin Bibeau Photography.
 Digital images are available for download starting at 99 cents and print options are available too.

-We look forward to seeing you again in 2015 at the same place and approximately the same time.
+We look forward to seeing you again in 2016 at the same place and approximately the same time.
 Or even better, we’d love to see you later in the summer at one of our shorter events.
-On September 6 we will be hosting the second running of the Black Squirrel Half Marathon in Lory State Park, followed October 5 by the seventh running of the Blue Sky Marathon, Fort Collins original and only Trail Marathon.
+On September 5 we will be hosting the third running of the Black Squirrel Half Marathon in Lory State Park, followed October 4 by the eighth running of the Blue Sky Marathon, Fort Collins original and only Trail Marathon.

 Be GNARful out there!